jonathanmoregard/intentor/README.md

-# Intentor
+# Intender

 A browser extension that helps you pause and reflect before visiting certain websites.
 It gives you an opportunity to reflect and write down an intention before you enter the page.

 ## Overview

-Intentor is designed to help you be more mindful about your web browsing habits.
+Intender is designed to help you be more mindful about your web browsing habits.
 When you try to visit a configured website, the extension gives you an opportunity to reflect and write down an intention before you enter the page.

 ## Current Design